japila-books/spark-sql-internals/docs/spark-sql-BaseRelation.md

 `sizeInBytes` is the estimated size of a relation (used in query planning).

+!!! note
-NOTE: `sizeInBytes` defaults to spark-sql-properties.md#spark.sql.defaultSizeInBytes[spark.sql.defaultSizeInBytes] internal property (i.e. infinite).
+    `sizeInBytes` defaults to the value of [spark.sql.defaultSizeInBytes](configuration-properties.md#spark.sql.defaultSizeInBytes) internal configuration property.

-NOTE: `sizeInBytes` is used exclusively when `LogicalRelation` is requested to spark-sql-LogicalPlan-LogicalRelation.md#computeStats[computeStats] (and they are not available in spark-sql-LogicalPlan-LogicalRelation.md#catalogTable[CatalogTable]).
+`sizeInBytes` is used when `LogicalRelation` is requested to [computeStats](logical-operators/LogicalRelation.md#computeStats) (and they are not available in [CatalogTable](logical-operators/LogicalRelation.md#catalogTable)).